 Cons:

-- won’t work for people who want to sleep on a firm surface, such as stomach sleepers or heavy users;
+- Won’t work for people who want to sleep on a firm surface, such as stomach sleepers or heavy users;

-- may have a foam off-gassing for the first couple of nights.
+- May have a foam off-gassing for the first couple of nights;

 Highlights